uscreen/dev-service/README.md

 Since this tool uses docker-compose for managing the services, we use the docker-specific image notation.

-Next run `service install` and you will end up with a directory structure like:
+Next, run `service install` and you will end up with a directory structure like:

 ```bash
 .